MythTickle by Justin Thompson for December 15, 2009

 2. Thinker

-Sisyphos almost 15 years ago
+Sisyphos about 15 years ago

 Oh, Karma, don’t be so overly dramatic!
 The tree grew on a tree farm for the express purpose of serving to bring joy and a touch of nature to someone’s Christmas celebration.
 Traditionally, the tree is put up and decorated on Christmas Eve, then taken down after the Epiphany (Feast of the Three Kings, 6 January originally–now altered).
 Hence, the “12 days of Christmas” leading up to Epiphany.